 ABSTRACT

 This study examined the effect of different intra-row spacing's and organic manure types on the growth, yield and fibre colour of jute mallow (Corchorus olitorius).
 The field experiment was conducted at the Teaching and Research Farm, Federal University, Wukari, Taraba State, Nigeria.
-Two intra-row spacing's (10 and 20cm) and three manures types - poultry manure (5t ha-1), goat manure (10t ha-1), cow dung (10t ha-1) and control (0t ha-1) were laid in a 2 x 4 factorial experiment in a Randomized Complete Block Design (RCBD) with three replications.
-Data was collected on growth, yield and jute quality parameters and subjected to ANOVA and were means of treatments were significant at (p≤ 0.05) level of probability, they were separated using the Turkey-HSD.
+Two intra-row spacing's (10 and 20cm) and three manures - poultry manure (5t ha-1), goat manure (10t ha-1), cow dung (10t ha-1) and control (0t ha-1) were laid in a 2 x 4 factorial experiment in a Randomized Complete Block Design (RCBD) with three replications.
+Data was collected on growth, yield, jute quality parameters and subjected to ANOVA and were means of treatments were significant at (p≤ 0.05) level of probability, they were separated using the Turkey-HSD.
 Results showed that at 4WAT, the survival rate (70 - 79%) of the plants in all treatments did not differ significantly.
 Meanwhile, the highest leaf fresh weight plant-1, highest stem girth, fiber yield at harvest, plant height, stem fresh weight plant-1, leaf area (LA), fiber length and width at harvest (10 WAT) were recorded from the jute crop sown at 20cm intra-row spacing.
 Conversely, at 10WAT, higher plant heights, LA and fibre length at harvest were recorded using cow dung; while goat manure recorded the highest leaf fresh weight plant-1 at 10WAT, stem fresh weight plant-1 at 6WAT coupled with stem girth and fiber width at harvest.
 Poultry manure produced the highest stem fresh weight plant-1 at 10WAT and fiber weight at harvest.
 Generally, the control plots significantly recorded lowest growth, yield and jute fibre colour indices.
 It is concluded that the intra-row spacing’s used in this study and the addition of organic manure enhanced the growth, yield and fibre colour of jute mallow.
 The golden color fibre, adjudged best, was obtained with application of poultry manure at 5t ha-1 and closest (10cm) intra-row spacing.
 Indeed, jute is rated one of the cheapest and strongest of all natural fibers and its easy biodegradable qualities has attracted greater focus to its environmental friendliness and market value.
 It is thus considered the potential fiber of the future.

-Keywords: Jute, growth, fibre, yield, organic, manure, colour, biodegradable, market, potential
+Keywords: Jute, Spacing, Organic manures, Growth, Yield, Fibre.

 INTRODUCTION